syncfusion-content/wpf-docs/wpf/Themes/Getting Started.md

 ### Add SfSkinManager to the Application

-There are [several ways](C:\Users\Selvaganapathy\Desktop\Need to redirect to Common section# "") to add Syncfusion SfSkinManager  in to Visual Studio WPF project, the following steps will helps to add through XAML Code
+There are [several ways](C:\Users\Selvaganapathy\Desktop\Need to redirect to Common section# "") to add the Syncfusion SfSkinManager in to Visual Studio WPF project.
+The following steps help to add the SfSkinManager through XAML Code

-1. Create a WPF project in Visual Studio and refer the SfSkinManager assembly (Syncfusion.SfSkinManager.Wpf)
+1. Create a WPF project in Visual Studio and refer to the SfSkinManager assembly (Syncfusion.SfSkinManager.Wpf)
 2. Include an xml namespace for the assembly to the Main window.

 {% highlight xml %}